 All applicants aged 18-70 who are citizens of non-Spanish speaking countries must pass two Spanish exams given at an Instituto Cervantes in Albuquerque, Seattle, Chicago, New York or Boston called the DELE A2 and CCSE.

-Individuals from Spanish-speaking nations only need to pass the CCSE.
+Individuals from Spanish-speaking nations or those born in Puerto Rico only need to pass the CCSE.

 Important Information for Dual Nationals living in non-Spanish speaking nations

-If an individual holds two passports, one from a Spanish-speaking country and one from a non-Spanish speaking country, s/he can elect to only take the CCSE, but then must undergo two background checks, one from each nation’s federal police, as well as a local background check from the state or region where they currently reside.
+If an individual holds two passports, one from a Spanish-speaking country and one from a non-Spanish speaking country, and was born in a Spanish speaking country, s/he can elect to only take the CCSE, but then must undergo two background checks, one from each nation’s federal police, as well as a local background check from the state or region where they currently reside if they have lived there for less than five years.

 Applicants with significant disabilities may receive an exemption with a doctor’s note that has been translated into Spanish and has an apostille affixed.